-Based on the number of ordinary shares outstanding as of (ncluding ordinary shares represented by the ADSs) will be outstanding, assuming no outstanding options are exercised.
+Based on the number of ordinary shares outstanding as of December 31, 2016, upon completion of this offering, 23,726,479 ordinary shares (including ordinary shares represented by the ADSs) will be outstanding, assuming no outstanding options are exercised.
 All of the ADSs sold in this offering will be freely transferable without restriction or further registration under the Securities Act, except for any ADSs sold to our "affiliates."
 In addition, all of our ordinary shares outstanding before this offering will be freely transferable and may be resold without restriction or further registration under the Securities Act.
 Under Rule 144 under the Securities Act, an "affiliate" of a company is a person that directly or indirectly controls, is controlled by or is under common control with that company.
 Affiliates may sell only the volume of shares described below and their sales are subject to additional restrictions described below.